 Bob and Tamar Manoukian Production Workshop and Costume Centre Tours

 Discover the fascinating world of the scenic artists and craftspeople who create the stunning sets and scenery for the world-famous Royal Opera House on the tour of the Bob and Tamar Manoukian Production Workshop.

 High above the surrounding rooftops, the enormous, purpose-built workshop is home to scenic painters, carpenters and metalworkers.
 Here they make the designers' visions into reality, creating the many different sets that appear in the ballet and operas performed on the stages of the Royal Opera House in Covent Garden.
 Set in the High House Production Park in Purfleet, amid beautifully landscaped gardens, the Production Workshop is a fascinating and inspiring place to discover the skills behind theatre set construction and design.

-From October 2015 our Production Workshop tour will also incorporate The Bob and Tamar Manoukian Costume Centre will be the new home to more than 20,000 costumes from the current Royal Opera House repertory, as well as housing the Royal Opera House Costume Collection of approximately 6300 items of costumes and accessories, ranging from tutus and grand opera costumes to body suits, animal outfits, opera and ballet shoes, jewellery, tiaras, helmets, to wigs and beards.
+The Bob and Tamar Manoukian Costume Centre will be the new home to more than 20,000 costumes from the current Royal Opera House repertory, as well as housing the Royal Opera House Costume Collection of approximately 6300 items of costumes and accessories, ranging from tutus and grand opera costumes to body suits, animal outfits, opera and ballet shoes, jewellery, tiaras, helmets, to wigs and beards.
 Costumes of all sizes large and small, and made of all materials.
 It is one of the largest theatrical costume collections and it continues to grow as old productions are retired we are able to select key costumes for preservation.